openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 Returns `LocalDateTime` of the earliest possible forecast data available.
 It's located in the past, e.g. Solcast provides data from the last 7 days.
-`LocalDateTime.MIN` is returned in case of no forecast data is available.
+`LocalDateTime.MAX` is returned in case of no forecast data is available.

 ### Get Forecast End